 - From Puntarenas: There is a bus from Puntarenas at 8, 1:15 PM, 1:30 PM and 2:10 PM that costs 1,455 colones.
 This takes 3 hours and leaves in front of the Paseo de los Turistas with TransMonteverde.

-- From Arenal/La Fortuna: Take the 3 hour bus from Fortuna to Tilaran, then Tilaran to Monteverde.
+- From Arenal/La Fortuna: Take the 3 hour bus from Fortuna to Tilaran, then Tilaran to Santa Elena.
 There is a bus at 8 AM and 4:30 PM at the bus terminal in front of the Fortuna park with Transportes Tilaran-San Carlos S.A.

-- You can take private or shared shuttles.
-Interbus usually has a morning and afternoon route and costs from $54 – $64 depending on your pick up location.
-Get 10% off your Interbus transfer here.
-A private shuttle from San Jose and Liberia can cost around $200.
+You can take private or shared shuttles.
+For shared shuttles, we have a 10% discount with Interbus who has a morning and afternoon route.
+This $54 – $64 depending on your pick up location.
+Please contact us if you would like to book a shuttle.
+A private shuttle from San Jose and Liberia cost around $200.

-- From San Jose, it is about a 3 – 3.5 hour drive (depending on traffic in San Jose).
-From Liberia, it is also about a 3-3.5 hour drive.
+Monteverde is about a 3 hour drive from San Jose through Sardinal Route 606.
+From Liberia, it is also about a 3-3.5 hour drive through Las Juntas Route 145.

-- Either route you take will require a high car.
-The last 20 kilometers or so are not paved, are steep and hilly (as you are going up and around mountains) and have a handful of big potholes.
+Either route you take will require a high car.
+The last 20 kilometers or so are not paved, are steep and hilly and have a handful of big potholes.
 These routes are very windy and curvy, but offer spectacular views.
-Go slow and enjoy the drive.
+Go slow and enjoy the drive. ***As of March 2018, they are currently renovating the Sardinal Route 606 so you have to take Las Juntas Route 145.***

 If you are coming from La Fortuna/Arenal, you can drive or take the taxi boat across Lake Arenal.
-They will first take you in a car to Lake Arenal where you will board a boat.
-The boat ride across the lake is around 30 minutes and then they pick you up and take you to your hotel in Monteverde.
-The trip takes around 4 hours and costs from $25-55 per person.
+The trip takes around 3 hours and costs from $25 per person.
 They offer 2 routes a day, one in the morning around 8 AM and one in the afternoon around 2 PM.

 How to Get Around Monteverde